What is an Enterprises Search

 Relevance ranking: Determining the relevance of search results can be a complex task, especially when dealing with a large volume of data.
 Systems need to be able to rank results based on various factors, including the content’s relevance, the source’s authority, and the user’s past search behavior.

 Scalability: As an organization’s data and user base grow, the search system needs to be able to scale to accommodate the increased load or expectations.
-This can be a major challenge for some systems, especially if they are not designed to be highly distributed.
+This can be a major challenge for some systems, especially if their designs are not highly distributed.

 Security and compliance: Ensuring that the search system complies with data protection and privacy regulations, such as GDPR, and that it is secure against cyber attacks is very important.